sakshisharma84/launchpad/docs/upgrades.md

     version: 2.8.1
 ```

-Once the file is ready, just re-run `launchpad apply` command.
-Launchpad will connect to the nodes and discovers the current cluster state and will notice we need to upgrade components.
-It will run the required upgraders and within few minutes your cluster will be upgraded to the given version.

-**Note:** Both UCP and DTR components only support upgrades for one minor (`y` in `x.y.z`) bumps in the upgrade so make sure you're not trying to hop too far at once.
+1. Update the version tags and save `launchpad.yaml`.

+2. Run the `launchpad apply` command.

+3. Launchpad connects to the nodes gets the current version of each component.

+4. Launchpad upgrades each node as described in the "Upgrading Docker Engine - Enterprise" section.
+This may take several minutes.

+**Note:** UCP and DTR upgrade paths require consecutive minor versions.
+For example, you cannot upgrade from UCP 3.1.0 to 3.1.2; you must upgrade from UCP 3.1.0 to 3.1.1 to 3.1.2.

-## Upgrading Docker EE engine, UCP and DTR at the same time
+## Upgrading Docker Engine - Enterprise, UCP, and DTR together

+You can upgrade all of the components -- engine, UCP, and DTR -- at the same time.

-It is possible to upgrade the engine, UCP and DTR components within the same `launchpad apply` run.
-Launchpad will first upgrade the engines on all the nodes as described above and only after that it will upgrade UCP components, then finally DTR components.
+1. Update `launchpad.yaml`, as shown in the previous sections.

+2. Run the `launchpad apply` command.

+3. Launchpad upgrades the engines on all the nodes as described in the "Upgrading Docker Engine - Enterprise" section.

+4. Launchpad upgrades UCP on all nodes.

+5. Launchpad upgrades DTR.